prakaa/Battery-Optimisation-Benchmarking/README.md

     - Passing solver level args is possible
   - Downsides
     - Locked to LP or binary MIP as of Oct 22
-    - In alpha and some bugs/issues
+    - In alpha
-      - Couldn't solve this model properly'
     - Stricter model definition (min only, all variables on LHS)
-    - Intertemporal constraints are awkard to construct
+    - Intertemporal constraints are awkward to construct

 ### pyomo
   - Pluses